Sterculia

-Sterculia is a genus of 182 flowering plants in the mallow family, Malvaceae: subfamily Sterculioideae (previously placed in the now obsolete Sterculiaceae).
+Sterculia is a genus of about 180 species of flowering plants in the hibiscus family Malvaceae, subfamily Sterculioideae.
+It was formerly placed in the now obsolete family Sterculiaceae.
 Members of the genus are colloquially known as tropical chestnuts.
 Sterculia may be monoecious or dioecious, and its flowers unisexual or bisexual.

+Distribution

+This genus is pan-tropical, with species occurring in tropical and subtropical parts of Africa, Asia, the Indo-Pacific region and the Americas.